“Valuing Businesses is part art and part science”

 - Cashflow-based methods.

-The selection of the valuation method depends on the business structure and the purpose of the valuation.
+The selection of the valuation method depends on the business structure and the valuation’s purpose.

 It is the simplest way of estimating the business valuation of the Company.
-Under this approach, the business is valued based on the net assets of the Company.
+Under this approach, the business is valued based on the Company’s net assets.
 However, the net assets themselves can be valued using any of the three methods:

 - Book value – The book value or the carrying value appears in the Company’s financial statements.
-The problem is that book value is useless and is not reflective of the Company’s actual value.
+The problem is that book value is useless and does not reflect the Company’s actual value.

-- Net realizable value – This is the value a business or Company would fetch if it wants to close its business now.
-It ignores the basic concept of going concern with the business; hence is not reflective of the running business value.
+- Net realisable value – This is the value a business or Company would fetch if it wants to close its business now.
+It ignores the basic concept of going concerned with the business; hence is not reflective of the running business value.

-- Replacement value – This is the amount required to set up a similar business now.
-This method also ignores the brand value or goodwill of the Company instead provides a value of a new business setup.
+- Replacement value is the amount required to set up a similar business.
+This method also ignores the Company’s brand value or goodwill and provides value to a new business setup.

 Earnings Based Methods